Fear of a Black Planet: Marketing and sales

 Originally intended for an October 1989 release date, Fear of a Black Planet was released on April 10, 1990, by Def Jam Recordings and Columbia Records.
 Although It Takes a Nation garnered Public Enemy more exposure with black audiences and music journalists, urban radio outlets had mostly rejected Def Jam's requests to include the group's singles in their regular rotation.
 This incited Def Jam co-founder Russell Simmons to attempt grassroots promotional tactics from his earlier years of promoting hip hop shows.
 In promoting Fear of a Black Planet, he recruited young street crews to put up posters, billboards, and stickers on public surfaces, while Simmons himself met with nightclub DJs and college radio program directors to persuade them to add albums tracks such as "Fight the Power", "Welcome to the Terrordome", and "911 Is a Joke" to their playlists.
 As singles, they were released on July 4, 1989, in January 1990, and in April, respectively.
-Two more singles were later released — "Brothers Gonna Work It Out" in June and "Can't Do Nuttin' for Ya Man" in October, with the latter also featured in the 1990 comedy film House Party.
+Two more singles were later released—"Brothers Gonna Work It Out" in June and "Can't Do Nuttin' for Ya Man" in October, with the latter also featured in the 1990 comedy film House Party.

 Fear of a Black Planet debuted at number 40 on the Billboard Top Pop Albums chart.
 It also charted for 10 weeks and reached number four in the United Kingdom, while in Canada, it charted for 28 weeks and reached number 15.
 By July 1990, it had sold 1.5 million copies in the US, where it ultimately peaked at number 10 and charted for 27 weeks on the Top Pop Albums.
 After 1991, when the tracking system Nielsen SoundScan began tracking domestic sales data, Fear of a Black Planet sold 561,000 additional copies by 2010.

 The controversy surrounding the group and their exposure through the singles "Fight the Power" and "Welcome to the Terrordome" helped Fear of a Black Planet exceed the sales of their previous two albums, Yo!
 Bum Rush the Show and It Takes a Nation of Million to Hold Us Back at the time, 500,000 and 1.1 million copies, respectively.
-The latter single's lyrics were initially viewed by religious groups and the media as anti-semitic upon its release.
+The latter single's lyrics were initially viewed by religious groups and the media as antisemitic upon its release.
 The album contributed to hip hop's commercial breakthrough at the beginning of the 1990s, despite its limited radio airplay.
 Its success made Public Enemy the top-selling act, both domestically and internationally, for Def Jam Recordings at the time.
 Ruben Rodriguez, Columbia's senior vice president at the time, said in one of the label's press releases, "What's happening with Public Enemy is unbelievable.
 The album is selling across the board to all demographics and nationalities".
 In a December 1990 article, Chicago Sun-Times writer Michael Corcoran discussed Public Enemy's commercial success with the album and remarked that "more than half of the 2 million fans who bought [Fear of a Black Planet] are white".